dbroockman/repeated-online-panel-experiments/README.md

 Qualtrics does have a service called [Blast Rewards](https://www.qualtrics.com/innovation-exchange/tango-card/) that sends out gift cards to respondents using Tango.
 We are not familiar with how this works, but it may be easier than using the go-between.

+There is allegedly a more direct go-between for Tango and Qualtrics as described [here](https://on24static.akamaized.net/event/19/52/40/4/rt/1/documents/resourceList1551725816720/qualtricsincentivessetupguide121420181551725827846.pdf), but we have not used this solution yet ourselves.

 See our companion paper [Increasing Response Rates and Representativeness of Online Panels Recruited by Mail: Evidence from Experiments in 12 Original Surveys](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3136245) for recommendations on incentive amounts.

+Thank you to Levi Marks and Matto Mildenberger for providing some code to update the Tango API code for their new v2 interface.

 ### Brite Verify - Email Verification